 Reducing faster our dependence on fossil fuels at the level of homes, buildings and the industry, and at the level of the power system by boosting energy efficiency gains, increasing the share of renewable and addressing infrastructure bottlenecks.

 Full implementation of our Fit for 55 proposals would lower our gas consumption by 23%, equivalent to 82 bcm, by 2030.
 Together with additional gas diversification and more renewable gases, frontloaded energy savings and electrification have the potential to jointly deliver at least the equivalent of the 155 bcm imports of Russian gas.

+The energy efficiency first principle is more relevant than ever and should be applied across all sectors and policies, with demand response measures complementing those on the supply-side.

 Given the circumstances, the co-legislators might also want to consider to boost the Fit for 55 proposals with higher or earlier targets for renewable energy and energy efficiency.